John J. Glennon

-John Joseph Glennon (June 14, 1862 – March 9, 1946) was a prelate of the Roman Catholic Church, serving as archbishop of St. Louis in Missouri from 1903 until his death in 1946.
+John Joseph Glennon (June 14, 1862 – March 9, 1946) was an American Catholic prelate who served as Archbishop of St. Louis from 1903 until his death in 1946.
 He was elevated to the cardinalate in 1946.

 Early life and ministry

 John Glennon was born in Kinnegad, County Westmeath, Ireland, to Matthew and Catherine (née Rafferty) Glennon.
 After graduating from St. Finian's College, he entered All Hallows College near Dublin in 1878.
 He accepted an invitation from Bishop John Joseph Hogan in 1882 to join the newly erected Diocese of Kansas City in the United States.
 Glennon, after arriving in Missouri in 1883, was ordained to the priesthood by Hogan for the Diocese of Kansas City in the Cathedral of the Immaculate Conception in Kansas City, Missouri, on December 20, 1884.

 After his ordination, the diocese assigned Glennon as a curate at St. Patrick's Parish in Kansas City.
 He later returned to Europe, furthered his studies at the University of Bonn in the German Empire.
 Upon his return to Kansas City, Glennon was named rector of the Cathedral of the Immaculate Conception.
 He was later named vicar general of the archdiocese (1892) and was appointed apostolic administrator (1894).